sandeep-tukaram/algods/ds/array/README.md

 ## Behavior - performance (time/space), error

 1. due to element
-a.
-Elements have a fixed datatype.
+    * Elements have a fixed datatype.
 Adding an element of incompatible datatype will produce an error.
-b.
-Empty positions lead to fragmented array.
+    * Empty positions lead to fragmented array.
 Compaction (background process) will be required to optimize on the performance. (code)

 2. due to memory
 a. when does memory allocation happen